-In my post, I show you step by step how to change the PHP version for your website using your Bluehost hosting Cpanel.
+In my post, I show you step by step how to change the PHP version in Bluehost for your website using your hosting Cpanel.

-Bluehost sets a PHP version for your site when you open an account with them, it might not be the latest version.
-I show you how to check what version your site currently has and how to upgrade it.
+When you purchase hosting with Bluehost, they set a PHP version for your site I show you how to check what version your site currently has and how to upgrade it.

 Let’s get started.